Create DB and manage accounts through MySQL stored procedure

 To run MySQL Stored Procedure, you must access MySQL DB after accessing the cluster server where the database is installed.

-To access MySQL DB, follow these steps:
+To access MySQL DB:

 1. Access the cluster server through SSH directly.